 They say a picture is worth a thousand words and by the look of Amy’s first skydive photos, you’d never know she was terrified of skydiving just moments before.

 “I started to enjoy it.
 I was fist pumping and smiling and loving it.
 As soon as we landed, I wanted to go again.”

 Amy loved it so much, she went on to do six more tandem skydives, and also learned to skydive solo.
 As for Glenn Stutt, well, he got the girl.
 Amy and Glenn have been married since 2010.
 They own and operate Skydive Geronimo together.

-There’s a quote by George Addair that sums this
+There’s a quote by George Addair that sums this story up nicely: